-I was so excited to find these plates as they are really unusual.
-Made in the 1970's by the famous French GIEN pottery, founded in 1821, these plates are now very rare and collectible.
+This is a set of six French cheese plates, made in the 1970's, by the famous French GIEN pottery founded in 1821, these plates are now very rare and collectible.

 The set consists of: